Harpreet17594/Horiseon/README.md

 ## Contribution

-Not any contributor yet.
+Not any contributor .

 ## License

 This project is MIT licensed.

-## Support
+## Copyright

 &copy; 2019 Horiseon Social Solution Services, Inc.